-Hi, I’m Brian, a former senior software engineer and now software engineering advisor at Pathrise.
+Hi, I’m Brian, a former senior software engineer and now software engineering mentor at Pathrise.
 I have worked with hundreds of software engineers to help them land their dream job.
 Check out this article where I compare General Assembly vs App Academy.

 - Similarities and differences between General Assembly vs App Academy

 - Courses offered on General Assembly vs App Academy

 - Prices for General Assembly vs App Academy

 - Ratings and reviews of General Assembly vs App Academy

 - Alternatives to General Assembly vs App Academy

 - How do General Assembly and App Academy compare to Pathrise?